publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schV–A/ptIV/m__us_usc_t47_s554.md

             (A)

-             Such rules also shall require an entity specified in subsection (a) of this section with more than 5 full-time employees to file with the Commission an annual statistical report identifying by race, sex, and job title the number of employees in each of the following full-time and part-time job categories:
+             Such rules also shall require an entity specified in subsection (a) with more than 5 full-time employees to file with the Commission an annual statistical report identifying by race, sex, and job title the number of employees in each of the following full-time and part-time job categories:

                 (i) Corporate officers.